lecode-official/opencl-dotnet/README.md

 - [x] Add method to compile multiple sources at once
 - [x] Add method to compile from file
 - [x] Add method to compile from Stream/Streams
-- [ ] Put the different APIs of the native wrapper into different classes
+- [x] Put the different APIs of the native wrapper into different classes
 - [ ] Create a class that converts byte arrays into CLR types
 - [ ] Port the whole API surface area
 - [ ] Finish documentation

+074727099922
+Michael Becker
+Display Messtechnik und Systeme